-Trump’s former campaign advisor, Roger Stone, was found guilty on Nov 15 on multiple counts of obstruction and witness tampering in the Mueller investigation.
-Here’s what you need to know about the case.
+Former Trump advisor Roger Stone, who was found guilty in Nov 2019 of obstruction and witness tampering in the Mueller investigation, has been sentenced to 40 months in prison.
+Here’s what else you need to know.

 UPDATE, 11/15/19, 2:00pm ET: Richard Nixon is finally going to prison.
 Well, at least on Roger Stone‘s back.
 Stone was convicted on November 15 all seven counts of obstruction, making false statements, and witness tampering.
 Jurors deliberated for eight hours over two days, after a weeklong trial.
 Stone will return to court on February 6, 2020 for sentencing; he faces the possibility of prison time, with a maximum possible prison sentence of 20 years alone on the witness tampering charge.
 The government’s request that Stone remain in jail until his sentencing date was denied by DC District Court Judge Amy Berman Jackson, though she ordered him to continue abiding by his gag order.
 The order includes a ban on social media usage, and on making public statements about his case.